ronalfy/reorder-by-term/readme.txt

 == Upgrade Notice ==

-= 1.2.3 =
-Updating terms query in the back-end

-= 1.2.0 =
-Added screen options to set posts per page

-= 1.1.0 =
-Added option in `Settings->Reorder Posts` to disable the term query from displaying.

-= 1.0.0 =
+= 1.3.0 =
-Initial Release
+Fixing "term builder" where building terms often resulted in a mismatch, preventing reordering.
+Resolving PHP fatal error when loading the plugin.